github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 {% note %}

- **Note:** If the data is located in a file that is identified as a binary file the file will need to be removed from the history and cannot be modified to remove/replace the data.
+ **Note:** If sensitive data is located in a file that's identified as a binary file, you'll need to remove the file from the history, as you can't modify it to remove or replace the data.

 {% endnote %}